bitfinitechain/bitfinite-mempool/README.md

 # Installation Methods

-*Note:* Currently we are not yet listed on all these various one-click installation methods.
+**Note:** Currently we are not yet listed on all these various "one-click installation" methods.
 For now, use the <a href="#advanced-installation-methods">Advanced Installation Methods</a>.

+---

 BCH Explorer can be self-hosted on a wide variety of your own hardware, ranging from a simple one-click installation on a Raspberry Pi full-node distro all the way to a robust production instance on a powerful FreeBSD server.